-The Vice-President is supported by a Steering Committee made up of staff, the Student Vice-President and experts (academics, institutions and associations).
-The CoPil contributes to the development and deployment of the various action plans within AMU's departments and components.
+The Vice President is supported by a Steering Committee made up of staff, the Student Vice President and experts (from universities, institutions and associations).
+The CoPil contributes to the development and deployment of the various action plans within AMU's services and components.

-- Device for the use of the first name and customary civility at AMUIn order to improve their reception and facilitate their access to university services (library, services and catering, etc.), AMU undertakes to recognise the right of transgender or intersex students whose applications to the TGI have not been completed to have their first name and/or customary title taken into account in internal documents of the institution.
+In order to improve their reception and facilitate their access to university services (library, services and catering, etc.), AMU is committed to recognizing the right of transgender or intersex students whose procedures with the TGI have not been completed to request that their first name and/or customary title be taken into account in internal documents of the institution.

 - Training in the fight against discrimination by the Camp des Milles Foundation (Labellisation Citoyenne as part of the EFHLD Commitment Student Bonus).

-- Workshops to prevent and better equip women against physical and verbal violence.
+- Wendo workshops aimed at preventing and better equipping women against physical and verbal violence.

-- Integration of legal and psychological training in the fight against harassment and violence into the staff training plan.
+- Integration of legal and psychological training in the staff training plan to fight against harassment and violence, racism and anti-Semitism.
 (Registration on GEFORP).

-The number of action plans to promote equality and diversity in higher education has increased in recent years and has led to a certain amount of progress.
+Action plans to promote equality and diversity in higher education have proliferated over the past several years and have made a number of advances.
 However, inequalities remain among staff in terms of recruitment, promotion, access to the most prestigious positions, representation in the scientific disciplines known as STEM (Science, Technology, Computer Science, and Mathematics), but also among students in terms of access to certain Masters, Doctorate, and STEM fields from the Bachelor's degree.
 The EFHLD Vice-President of AMU proposes to turn to the results of scientific research which show that these inequalities are largely linked to stereotypes and implicit biases which are powerful automatisms, acquired over time, and present in most individuals, women and men [1-2].

-The new actions proposed by the EFHLD Vice President since April 2020 are therefore based on the results of this research, and are or will be adapted to Selection Committees, research laboratories, and more generally to all personnel in charge of the evaluation of promotion and recruitment files.
+The new methods of action proposed by the EFHLD Vice-President since April 2020 are therefore based on the results of this research.
+They are adapted to Selection Committees, research laboratories, and more generally to all personnel in charge of the evaluation of promotion and recruitment files.
 These actions will be subject to evaluation to assess their effectiveness.

 2-Nosek, B. A. et al. (2009).
 National differences in gender-science stereotypes predict national sex differences in science and math achievement.
 Proc.
 Natl Acad.
 Sci.
 106, 10593-10597. doi: 10.1073/pnas.0809921106